hiqdev/yii2-monitoring/README.md

 - Notifications for system administrators for uncaught exceptions and other errors sent through email or [Sentry]
-- Feedback form for users to leave message for system administrators on the error page
+- Feedback form on error pages for users could leave message for system administrators

 ## Installation